troycox/bigcommerce-api-docs/authentication.md

-## BigCommerce API
-This is the documentation for BigCommerce REST API.
-There are sections that can be improved.
-Feel free to contribute via pull requests.
-Some things to remember while submitting pull requests

-1. Fork the repo and create a feature branch
-2. Use these feature branches while submitting pull requests.

 ## Overview

 The API currently supports Basic access authentication.
 Connections to the API must be made with a secure HTTPS connection.
 Credentials should consist of a valid username and their associated API token.
 See the [Enabling API Access](#api_access) section below for instructions on obtaining an API token.
 If the credentials are invalid or not supplied, then a 401 Unauthorized response will be sent.